PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Kim looked to the cow, who was even less keen to hurry than Tom.
 He sighed, and did not instantly disagree.
 Tom could see in Kim's face he had not given up: “Why don't you make your boots 'go fast'?” he counteracted, accusing.

-At this exact moment another traveller was walking past.
-Tom saw him, a well dressed young man with a bright spotless shirt.
-Handsome, relaxed and wearing suave boots.
-Something caught his attention.
+At this exact moment another traveller walked past.
+Tom saw him, a well dressed young man.
+A bright spotless shirt, handsome, relaxed and wearing suave boots.
+Something about her and her brother had caught his attention.

 He flashed an awkward glance towards Tom, but averted a connection.
 Besides, Tom could not allow herself to be distracted right now: she had to answer Kim.